- Explore São Miguel island in the Azores

 Your next stop is the Cabo da Roca, the westernmost point of not only Portugal but all of mainland Europe.
 Enjoy the gorgeous views across the Atlantic Ocean as waves crash onto the shore.
 As you head back to Lisbon, you'll visit the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family, and nowadays an excellent spot for surfing.
 You'll also be able to visit the luxury entertainment town of Estoril, known for its casino (the largest in Europe) and beautiful gardens.

 Once you return to Lisbon, you'll have the remainder of the day to enjoy the city in any way you like.

 Day 7: Transfer to Évora, Private Tour

 This morning after breakfast at your hotel, you'll be picked up for your private transfer to the small town of Évora, a tiny gem in the rural countryside of the Alentejo region.
-Enjoy lunch in town: dig into migas, a savory breadcrumb pudding infused with garlic, olive oil, and herbs and spices, all served alongside savory roasted meat.
-The local cheeses and breads are also world-class!
+Enjoy lunch in town: dig into migas, a savory breadcrumb pudding infused with garlic, olive oil, herbs, and spices, all served alongside savory roasted meat.
+The local cheeses and bread are also world-class!

 After, venture out on a private guided tour to discover the most impressive treasures of this UNESCO-recognized city.
 Your guide will cover Évora's main monuments, including the well-preserved ruins of the Templo Romano, as well as landmarks of the golden age of Portuguese maritime discoveries.
 This tour is especially perfect if you're interested in gaining an overview of the city's major events, which have always been linked to the most significant moments in Portuguese history.

 In the evening, you'll have the free time to explore Évora's streets and dining scene on your own.

 Day 8: Explore Évora & the Alentejo Region

 Today you'll have a full-day excursion of the Alentejo region, where the pace of life slows amid the area's iconic golden plains.
 This sparsely populated yet vast swath of land between the Algarve region and Lisbon offers scenic rolling hills, olive groves, vineyards, and charming fortified towns with a number of walking trails, Neolithic monuments, rustic wineries, and cork production facilities.